MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 </br>
 <details><summary>In-meeting experience</summary>

 * Apps must only use a dark theme during meetings.
-For more information, see [Teams design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md#theming).
+For more information, see [Teams design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md#theming). [*Mandatory Fix*]
-* A tooltip must display the app name when hovering over the app icon during meetings.
+* A tooltip must display the app name when hovering over the app icon during meetings. [*Mandatory Fix*]

     :::image type="content" source="../../../../assets/images/submission/validation-in-meeting-exp-display-app-name.png" alt-text="validation-in-meeting-exp-display-app-names":::

-* Message extensions must function the same during meetings as they do outside meetings.
+* Message extensions must function the same during meetings as they do outside meetings. [*Mandatory Fix*]

 </details>

 </br>
 <details><summary>In-meeting tabs</summary>

-* Must be responsive.
+* Must be responsive. [*Mandatory Fix*]
-* Must maintain padding and component sizes.
+* Must maintain padding and component sizes. [*Mandatory Fix*]
-* Must have a back button if there's more than one layer of navigation.
+* Must have a back button if there's more than one layer of navigation. [*Mandatory Fix*]

     :::image type="content" source="../../../../assets/images/submission/validation-in-meeting-exp-back-button.png" alt-text="Graphic shows an example of back button present.":::

     :::image type="content" source="../../../../assets/images/submission/validation-in-meeting-exp-back-button-absent.png" alt-text="Graphic shows an example of back button not present.":::

 * Must not include more than one close button.
-It may confuse users since there's already a built-in header button to dismiss the tab.
+It may confuse users since there's already a built-in header button to dismiss the tab. [*Mandatory Fix*]
-* Must not have Horizontal scroll.
+* Must not have Horizontal scroll. [*Mandatory Fix*]

   :::image type="content" source="../../../../assets/images/submission/validation-in-meeting-tab-vertical-scroll.png" alt-text="Graphic shows an example of in-meeting tab with vertical scroll.":::